bduffany/xpm/README.md

 RUN xpm install -y bar
 ```

+_Disclaimer: This project is still in alpha, so don't use it in production Docker builds yet._

 ## Project status

 This project is currently in **alpha**.
 Please feel free to file issues with any feedback or feature requests you might have!
+If you want to add install scripts, get in touch!